cbitosc/pycbit-hackathon/README.md

 7. Ask the user for a string and print out whether this string is a palindrome or not.
 A palindrome is a string that reads the same forwards and backwards.

+## Set 3

+8. Create a binary tree class.
+Overload the ‘+’ operator to behave as an node insertion, ‘-‘ operator to behave as a node deletion.
+This should be strictly written in Python.